yclas/documentation/api-documentation.md

 This API endpoints do not require any kind of authentication, therefore are public.

 ### Categories

 Retrieve all the categories.

 `GET /api/v1/cateories`

 Get single category info.
 This includes all the fields of the category + siblings and parents of the category + custom fields ads.

 `GET /api/v1/cateories/3`

 ### Locations

 Retrieve all the locations.

 `GET /api/v1/locations`

-Get single location info
-This includes all the fields of the location + siblings and parents of the location .
+Get single location info.
+This includes all the fields of the location + siblings and parents of the location.

 `GET /api/v1/locations/3`

-### Get all Custom fields ads
+### Custom fields ads

 This is meta information regarding extra fields for the advertisememt.
+Will return all the custom fields for all the categories.

 `GET /api/v1/customfields/ads`

+### Custom fields category

+If we want the custom fields of an ad for a specific category we can use the id_category:

+`GET /api/v1/customfields/category/6`

-### Get all Custom fields users
+### Gustom fields users

 This is meta information regarding extra fields for the user.
+This returns all the custom fields the user can have.

 `GET /api/v1/customfields/users`

 ----------